Yoram Zague

-Yoram Zague (born 15 May 2006) is a French professional footballer who plays as a right-back for Danish Superliga club Copenhagen, on loan from club Paris Saint-Germain.
+Yoram Zague (born 15 May 2006) is a French professional footballer who plays as a right-back for Cypriot First Division club Pafos, on loan from club Paris Saint-Germain.

 Club career

 Initially a youth player at AJN Bagnolet and Paris FC, Zague joined Paris Saint-Germain (PSG) in 2019, entering the club's academy.
 On 4 August 2023, it was announced that he had signed his first professional contract with PSG, which would take effect on 1 July 2024 and last until 30 June 2027.
 During the 2023–24 season, he established himself as the captain of the PSG under-19s, under the direction of head coach Zoumana Camara.
 On 6 April 2024, Zague made his professional and Ligue 1 debut for PSG in a 1–1 draw against Clermont, playing the full 90 minutes.
 On his 18th birthday on 15 May, he scored his first goal for PSG in a 2–1 win over Nice.

 On 7 February 2025, Zague signed a contract extension with PSG until 2028.
 On 24 June 2025, he was loaned out to Danish Superliga club Copenhagen until June 2026, with an option for the deal to be made permanent.
+On 31 January 2026, Zague moved on a new loan to Eupen in the Belgian second-tier Challenger Pro League.
+On 25 August 2026, was loaned out to Cypriot First Division club Pafos for the 2026–27 season, with the deal containing an option to buy.